devrath/droid-network-observer/README.md

-# droid-lifecycleaware-components
+# droid-network-observer
-Repository describes how life-cycle components work and how to use them
+Repository describes how to observe the network changes in a android project